FluentLenium/FluentLenium/docs/docs.md

 public class SelectComponent {
     private WebElement element;

-    private FluentWebElement(WebElement element) { // This constructor MUST exist !
+    private SelectComponent(WebElement element) { // This constructor MUST exist !
 But can be private. this.element = element;
     }
 }